chicagolandmesh/chicagolandmesh.org/site/docs/guides/getting-started/configure.md

 ### Other Recommended Settings
-- If you want, add ChicagolandMesh.org to your node name, For example: (NODENAME) ChicagolandMesh.org, to help grow our community.
+- If you want, add ChicagolandMesh.org or ChiMesh.org to your node name, For example: (NODENAME) ChiMesh.org, to help grow our community.
 - Broadcast Node Info Interval: `10800 seconds` (3 hours)
 - GPS for Mobile Nodes: `Enabled`
 - GPS for Fixed Nodes: `Fixed Location`